Michael Counts: Opera and orchestral music

-In 2011, Director of New York City Opera (NYCO) George Steel invited Counts to direct and design a new production entitled Monodramas at Lincoln Center.
-Monodramas was an evening of works for solo soprano and orchestra: the world stage premiere of La Machine de l'Être by John Zorn, Erwartung by Arnold Schoenberg, and the US stage premiere of Neither by Morton Feldman, with a libretto by Samuel Beckett.
+In 2011, New York City Opera (NYCO) director George Steel invited Counts to direct and design a new production, Monodramas, at Lincoln Center.

-In 2012, the New York Philharmonic Music Director Alan Gilbert invited Counts to direct and design New York Philharmonic 360, a staging of "spatial music" for orchestra in the Park Avenue Armory's Drill Hall presented in the round.
-Counts designed an immersive lighting and performance environment for works by Gabrieli, Boulez, Mozart, Stockhausen, and Ives that included living statues costumed for their subsequent performance of the Act I finale of Mozart's "Don Giovanni" which the audience encountered in a space under the bleachers upon entering, and large luminous screens installed behind each orchestra that glowed in blue, red and yellow.
-There were three orchestras for Stockhausen's Gruppen, arranged in a circle, with audience sections in the center and between.
-Medici.tv featured the performance in a free worldwide webcast.
+In 2012, New York Philharmonic music director Alan Gilbert invited Counts to direct and design New York Philharmonic 360, a staging of "spatial music" for orchestra in the Park Avenue Armory's Drill Hall.

 Counts returned to New York City Opera in 2013 to direct and design Rossini's Moses in Egypt.
-The set design featured a backdrop of LED screens displaying imagery created in collaboration with Ada Whitney, co-founder and creative director of Beehive.
-Counts interspersed animations of night skies, deserts, and the parting of the Red Sea with abstract shapes and videos of natural forms.
-Through the use of an LED backdrop, Counts was able to realize cinematic pans and aerial shots on a big screen, adding new effects by contrasting the invented time on the LED screens with the real-time of the live performance, partly through the use of a revolving stage.
-Moses in Egypt marked the first time New York City Opera had performed in its original home, City Center, since moving to Lincoln Center in the mid-'60s.
+The set featured a backdrop of LED screens displaying imagery created in collaboration with Ada Whitney, co-founder and creative director of Beehive; Counts interspersed animations of night skies, deserts, and the parting of the Red Sea with abstract shapes and videos of natural forms.
+Moses in Egypt marked the first time New York City Opera had performed in its original home, City Center, since moving to Lincoln Center in the mid-1960s.

-In 2016, Counts staged the world premiere of the seven-hour The Ouroboros Trilogy, a production by Beth Morrison Projects presented by Arts Emerson at the Cutler Majestic Theatre in Boston, MA.
-The work united three scores by Scott Wheeler (Naga), Zhou Long (the Pulitzer Prize-winning Madame White Snake), and Paola Prestini (Gilgamesh) under the umbrella of libretti written by a single author, Cerise Lim Jacobs.
+In 2016, Counts staged the world premiere of the seven-hour The Ouroboros Trilogy, a production by Beth Morrison Projects presented by ArtsEmerson at the Cutler Majestic Theatre in Boston.
+The work united three scores—by Scott Wheeler (Naga), Zhou Long (the Pulitzer Prize–winning Madame White Snake), and Paola Prestini (Gilgamesh)—under libretti by a single author, Cerise Lim Jacobs.
 Counts presented Madame White Snake at the Hong Kong Arts Festival in March 2019.